 Although people will often dress up in fine clothing and paint their faces in bright color or even wear colorful skull masks, Day of the Dead is NOT a Mexican version of Halloween.
 It’s simply a time to demonstrate love and respect for the dead amongst a backdrop of color and joy.

 Day of the Dead altars are made as a way of remembering and honoring deceased friends and family and help in guiding the spirits back to the land of the living.
 In Latin America, altars are constructed in homes as well as in churches and at gravesites.
 The altars vary from home to home and include a variety of symbols and objects which represent the person or persons who have passed on (articles like a favorite book, a cherished toy if the deceased was a child, a football, etc).

 They are adorned with marigold flowers, Day of the Dead bread (known in Spanish as pan de muerto), candles, sugar skulls, papel picado (perforated paper-it's believed that the holes allow a way for the souls to travel through and visit and also the delicate nature serves as a symbol of the fragility of life) and favorite food and drink of the dead (because it's believed that the dead will get hungry on their journey back to the land of the living).

-On Monday, November 1 at 2:30PM, the Heaton Family Learning Commons will be having a small fiesta to celebrate Day of the Dead.
+On Tuesday, November 1, the Heaton Family Learning Commons will be having a small fiesta to celebrate Day of the Dead.
 We'll be having food and drink that is typically found during Day of the Dead celebrations.
 There will also be speakers on hand to talk about the significance of the holiday.